This essay is about coincidences, relationships, love, death, expression, creativity, and the profound role that music can play in our lives.

 The incredible thing is this all happened just before I heard the news of his death.
 It was eerie.
 Although we had not spoken in a few years, he was alive when I began working on my cover version of Menta e Rosmarino.
 He was gone the Friday right before I finished recording my final vocals in the studio on Saturday.
 I knew nothing of this coincidence at the time.
 I only heard of his death the Tuesday following, and we buried him on Wednesday.
 It was almost as if he had been calling to me those past few weeks, bringing this song to me, and I didn’t realize what it meant until it was all too late.
 Perhaps it was coincidence, but very unnerving nonetheless.

 My cover of Menta e Rosmarino is now both solace and expression for me.
-It is an inexplicable, unspoken message from someone I loved, through a medium we had once shared, music.
+For me, it is an inexplicable, unspoken message from someone I loved, through a medium we had once shared, music.
 It is inextricably stamped with the twin wax seals of love and death.
 It is an act of creation from an act of destruction.
 It is, more than anything else, the articulation of profound emotions that I cannot otherwise express.

 Update and Postscript, October 2013 – Over the past year, I have been inspired to write several original songs related to my friend’s death.
 They have come, one after the other, from a place deep inside me.
-Some have been finished recorded and released, some not.
+Some have been finished, recorded and released, some not.
 The one I like most is the one I wrote first, in the week after his death, called Creation.
 This song embodies my desire to put life into a larger perspective, and to give his death some meaning.
 I have also become close to my friend’s mother since his death, even though we were not close in the past.
 As a mother of three children, I cannot fathom the pain of losing a child by his own hand.
 I was honored to be able to perform Creation live for her this summer.
 Although I know that there is little that can mend the broken heart of a grieving mother, it was an effort on my part to both rationalize and comfort.
 It is one way I can honor and perpetuate the memory of someone gone far too soon.

 Lyrics by Solveig Whittle.
 Music by Solveig Whittle and Stevie Adamek